Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 EVV is intended to be used for PCS and HHCS services when providing face-to-face support in a visit-based fee-for service setting.
 While EVV records may still be collected (meaning the State does not prohibit the collection of records in these circumstances), EVV records are not required when services are delivered through the following way:

-• Live-in Caregivers: The DDD recognizes the unique nature of service delivery for Live-in Caregivers.
-For an EVV exemption, Live-in Caregivers, who provide personal care services, must meet all requirements as stated in the Live in Caregiver section of this EVV Program Manual.
+- Live-in Caregivers with a Formal Initial and Annual EVV Exemption: The DDD recognizes the unique nature of service delivery for Live-in Caregivers.
+Live-in Caregivers providing personal care services and meeting all stated requirements can request to receive a formal approval for EVV exemption, as described in the Live in Caregiver section of this EVV Program Manual.

 C. Illinois DDD EVV Restrictions